pelinbalci/pelinbalci.github.io/_posts/2021-11-22-Arduino-Edge-Impulse.md

 ### 3. Install Arduino CLI

-- Install from: [https://arduino.github.io/arduino-cli/0.20/installation/] to your C:/ directory.
-Then add the Arduino CLI installation path to your PATH environment variable.
+- Install Arduino CLI to your C:/ directory from [https://arduino.github.io/arduino-cli/0.20/installation/](https://arduino.github.io/arduino-cli/0.20/installation/).
+Then add the Arduino
+  CLI installation path to your PATH environment variable.
 - Run the following commands: